Skip to main content

 Interview tips

-• Be professional and positive: Impress your potential employer by talking to them about your NZDF Youth Training Programme and telling them how it benefitted you.
+• Be professional and positive.
+Impress your potential employer by talking to them about what's involved in the LSV Programme.

 Sell your story, skills and strengths to your potential employer